BaoCaiH/tweet_search/README.md

 Add new connection
 ![add-new](images/add-new-conn.png)

-Ask Bao Cai for the token to put in to the password field though
+Put the API access token to the password field
 ![add-twitter](images/add-twitter.png)

 ### 4. Let's run the dag